HL7/FHIRPath/input/pages/index.md

 Implementations are not required to fully support operations on units, but they must at least respect units, recognizing when units differ.

-Implementations that do support units shall do so as specified by <<UCUM>> as well as the calendar durations as defined in the toQuantity function.
+Implementations that do support units shall do so as specified by [\[UCUM\]](#UCUM) as well as the calendar durations as defined in the toQuantity function.

 ##### Date/Time Equivalence